-The Chair appoints a member of the tenure-track or non-tenure-track Department faculty to a one-year renewable term as Associate Chair for Undergraduate Studies.
+The Chair appoints a member of the tenure-track or specialized Department faculty to a one-year renewable term as Associate Chair for Undergraduate Studies.
 The duties of the office includes the administration of all aspects related to the Department's undergraduate degree programs, as delegated by the Chair.